Types of Private Caregiver Qualifications

 If your loved one needs help with Activities of Daily Living (ADL), such as meal preparation, light housework, social interaction, and bathing or dressing, companion care is an excellent service that a private caregiver can provide.

-- Companion Caregiver: There are a variety of training programs--including one offered by our Tandem team--that provide guidance and hands-on experience for caregivers.
+- Companion Caregiver: There are a variety of training programs that provide guidance and hands-on experience for caregivers.
 Many of them include a CPR course, elder abuse training, and mobility training, among other lessons that are intended to give caregivers practical knowledge and safety training out in the field.
 Although they may not have an official certification, companion caregivers are well trained and well qualified to provide care for your loved one.

-- Personal Care Assistant (PCA): A PCA is trained to help clients in the home with activities of daily living, preparing food, cleaning and running errands.
-PCA’s are also sometimes called Companions, and can drive their clients to appointments and help manage their care needs.
-PCA’s receive their certification from The National Association for Home Care and Hospice (NAHC).
+- Home Care Aide (HCA): A HCA is trained to help clients in the home with activities of daily living, preparing food, cleaning and running errands.
+HCA’s can drive their clients to appointments and help manage their care needs.
+HCA’s receive their certification from the California Department of Social Services and are LiveScan background checked.
+Home Care Aides receive annual training that covers topics such as infection control and elder abuse.

 - Certified Home Health Aide (HHA): A Home Health Aide also helps with activities of daily living but has the ability to administer medications, changing bandages and checking vital signs, which requires them to undergo additional training.
 In California, HHA’s are required to complete 75 hours of training in order to become certified.